 If the keystore communicates with the CA, it MUST do so by securely authenticated means.
 (This link is necessary if the keystore is to assert the level of protection of the key, and/or to generate and submit a CSR.)

 The private key SHOULD NOT leave the keystore.
+If the private key leaves the keystore, it MUST be delivered to the subscriber by secure means, ie.

+Ensure that the subscriber is authenticated to the keystore with a level of assurance equivalent to, or better, than the level of assurance associated with the identification of the subject with the certificate associated with the key.

+Key delivery to subscriber MUST be logged using secure means.

+The keystore MAY destroy the key after delivery to subscriber.
+If it does, the destruction of the key MUST be logged and MUST be done using best practices for destruction of information for the type of storage where the key is stored.

+A destroyed key MAY be archived for backup or escrow purposes.
+See 3.1.

+If a key is delivered to the user and the keystore copy subsequently destroyed by the keystore, it MUST subsequently be managed according to the softkey profile, except that stipulations in this profile regarding the access to the archived copy still hold.

-Keys on the keystore SHOULD be archived.
+Keys stored on the keystore SHOULD be archived.
 The archive SHOULD NOT be accessible by anyone other than the trusted administrators.

+The recovery of the archived copy MUST require privileged access by keystore administrators.

+If the archived copy is used for any purpose other than recovery (e.g. escrow), the CA SHOULD be consulted and permit the use.

-Only activation data can be delivered to the subject.
-This MUST be done either in physical form or by similar means, and MUST authenticate the subject.
+Activation data can be delivered to the subject by the subscriber.
+This MUST be done either in physical form or by other secure means, and MUST authenticate the subject to the subscriber.

 Activation data MAY be used with other resources, so an infrastructure MAY implement single sign-on to the keystore.